BABY ODEON. See ODEON.

 This example of a Brechnerphone Record is clearly derived from the same source as early Scala records – in fact, this disc is a clone of Scala 317, bearing S317A and S317B in the wax.
 Scala were at this time made by Beka, and though no master numbers appear on this disc (or indeed on the Scalas), we’re pretty sure that ‘Roses’ is Beka master 40739, sung by Philip Ritte which appeared on Beka 297 in May 1910.
 The reverse, ‘Nirvana’ would be 40735, again by Ritte, from Beka 263 issued in February 1910.
 They were eventually paired on Scala 317, which coupling then appeared on Brechnerphone.
 So we know really quite a lot about these sides.
 But who had these discs made, and where and how they were sold, is a complete blank.
 This is the only one we have ever seen.

 See Frank Andrews, HD 221, 1998.
 Frank writes extensively about these two types of Britannic record.
 Although their labels are very different, it was, effectively, the same company that made them, though it drastically changed its marketing strategy, and the company directors came and went with bewildering rapidity.
 And the whole thing occurred in a period of slightly over two years: early 1912 to April 1914.
 The original proprietor was Julius Maurice Weitzner of Camden Town, London NW.
 Frank reports that Weitzner had been one of earliest people to sell records on the ‘tallyman’ system.
 (See Glossary for explanation – basically on a door to door basis).
 The records were derived from two main sources.
 First, they were pressed by ‘Edison Bell’ from their Bell Disc masters.
 These are easily distinguished in three ways: slightly larger in diameter than usual, at 10.25″ (26cm); they carry an artiste credit – even if in small letters; and have the same number on each side, which is therefore a genuine catalogue number.
 619 above is such a disc.
 As remarked, they appeared in early 1912.
 In September that year, Weitzner became associated with John Hawd, Henry Cowen, and a Joseph Meisner, and a limited company was formed.
 Hawd was important, because he had a record pressing factory in Stockport, along with a large number of masters from the defunct Nicole Record Co.
 Cowen was important because he made frequent trips to the U.S.A., and could cheaply obtain (or already had obtained) masters from U.S. companies that had been driven out of business because of patent infringement; for instance, the American Record Company.
-Hawd also had masters from the Beka concern, which was still very much an ‘up and running’ company at the time; perhaps they sold off what they regarded as obsolete material?
+Hawd also had masters from the Beka concern, which was still very much an ‘up and running’ company at the time; but it is known that they sold off unwanted metalwork.
 Unsurprisingly, Hawd proceeded to press Britannic records using these masters, as denoted on the images above, up to about April 1913.
 There were then two major changes.
 The Britannic Record Co. gave up the tallyman system, and offered their wares to the normal gramophone trade.
 Also, Hawd moved his pressing plant from Stockport to an industrial site on Rosslyn Crescent, Harrow.
 The site was adjacent to the London & North-Western Railway & had its own branch siding for bringing heavy stuff in & out.
 (The site is still there today, called the Phoenix Industrial Estate, though it no longer has the railway siding.)
 After some vicissitudes, production finally began in June 1913.
 These were the violet-labelled discs, again from the various sources indicated.
 But the actual sales of these new Britannics can only have been very small, for they are not very common.
 As if to underline this, The Britannic Record Co.
 Ltd. wound itself up in April 1914.
 Perhaps it was then that John Piggott bought up the remaining stocks – his label is on some of the above.
 However, the Disc Record Co. continued to make custom pressings at Rosslyn Crescent for various concerns for about another year before they, too, went out of business.
 Still, the factory lingered on for a little time: see Defiance Record.

 See Frank Andrews, HD 222, 1998.
 There was a company in London called The New Polyphon Supply Co.
 Ltd., which had originally been set up to sell the Polyphon music boxes – they ran from a metal disc with punched teeth (for the want of a better phrase).
 They became involved with talking machines in 1905 and had a long and active history, but suffice it to say, since the firm had always been German-owned, it was eventually closed down, probably in 1916, by the Board of Trade.
 The business was then put up for auction as a ‘going concern’.
 The auction was won by a Robert Willis, who became sole proprietor on January 1st, 1917.
 He had records made for him, by ‘Edison Bell’.
 They were drawn from both Winner and Bell-disc masters, dating back to at least 1911.
 The labels were green with gold printing.
 Frank illustrates one disc, P-6.
 They must be very scarce.
 In 1918 Willis offered £100 to anyone who could discover who was ‘bad-mouthing’ his business as being still under German control!
 Nonetheless, although his company continued far beyond our time period, Willis’s rare British Polyphon records cannot have lasted for more than a few months?